|

 waters, and creating the danger that in time of flood the rivers would

 turn from their channels and inundate nearby lands.
+Although recognizing that its decision

 might destroy the remains of the state's gold mining industry, the court